camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md

         <th style={{ textAlign: "end" }}>Recommendations</th>
         <td>
             <TableTextSmall>You can continue to use this task type on existing projects when you have a custom task application running on it and do not require any of the above features.</TableTextSmall>
-            <TableTextSmall>Refer to the <a href="#decide-on-your-migration-path">decision helper</a> above for a tailored recommendation.</TableTextSmall>
         </td>
         <td>
-            <TableTextSmall>Use this task type on any new projects when you run Tasklist.</TableTextSmall>
+            <TableTextSmall>Recommended for existing and new projects when you run Tasklist.</TableTextSmall>
             <TableTextSmall>Migrate existing projects and task applications/clients to this task type when you require one of the features above, or the following use cases:</TableTextSmall>
             <TableTextSmall>
                 <ul>